MinnPost/minnpost-wordpress/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.5 =
+* Fixed the bug with EDIT BY OTHERS option
+* Fixed UI bug when managing access to AAM page itself
+* Fixed the bug reported by https://github.com/KenAer
+* Fixed the bug with creating new post when default access is denied to EDIT
+* Fixed the bug with editing page that is in draft state
+* Fixed multiple bugs with AAM export/import feature
+* Fixed the bug with blocked user being able to login again
+* Slightly improved extension installation feedback
+* Improved UI
+* Enhanced JWT token feature
+* Improved the way Backend Menu and Toolbar features work
+* Added multiple-roles support
+* Refactored Import/Export features
+* Removed Settings->Tools tab

 = 5.4.3.2 =
 * Fixed bug that incorrectly checks post author property